Mori Atlas logo

 Fitzgerald River National Park is best known for its extraordinary botanical significance and as one of Australia's premier locations for observing southern right whale calving.
 The park protects an astonishing concentration of endemic flora, with 75 species found exclusively within its boundaries and an additional 250 species considered rare or restricted in distribution.
 The Barren Range and Eyre Range provide dramatic backdrop while the coastal areas around Point Ann serve as critical habitat for southern right whales during their winter migration.
 The park's designation as a UNESCO Biosphere Reserve reflects its global importance as a living laboratory for understanding Mediterranean-climate ecosystem function and the extraordinary evolutionary processes that have produced this biodiversity hotspot.

-Fitzgerald River National Park, Royal hakea
+Gairdner River flowing through Fitzgerald River National Park, Western Australia

 Fitzgerald River National Park history and protected-area timeline